 The movement is fantastic because of many reasons.
 Perhaps the best one is that it trains a range of muscle groups and builds whole-body stability and athleticism.

-Specifically, bench dips train all three heads of your triceps – the long, lateral, and medial heads.
+Specifically, the bench dip trains all three heads of your triceps – the long, lateral, and medial heads.

 Bench dips also work your shoulders (particularly the front deltoid head), chest (pectorals), and serratus anterior.
 But tricep dips also involve your core because all of the muscles in your midsection work hard to keep you stable and in position.
 (2)

-In essence, the tricep bench dip is a whole-body exercise you can do at home.
+In essence, the tricep bench dip is a whole-body exercise you can do at home, in the office, or just about anywhere.
+They are an excellent exercise to work your upper body as a whole, not just your triceps.

 Safety And Important Considerations

-Tricep bench dips are fantastic and offer many benefits.
+The tricep bench dip is a fantastic exercise, and offers many benefits.
 But we also need to go over some safety tips and considerations for the movement.

 First, always make sure that the bench or object you are using can support your body weight.
 The last thing you want is to get into a bench dip position, only for the supporting object to collapse or fall back, leaving you to fall on the floor.
 Plus, that can lead to a serious shoulder injury.